cloudfoundry/community/toc/rfc/rfc-draft-platform-logs-with-opentelemetry.md

 #### Focus

 This implementation will focus on collection and processing of the platform component logs (BOSH job logs) stored in `/var/vcap/sys/log` directory.
-Supporting other paths where logs are stored is nice to have capability.
+Supporting logs stored in other paths is a nice-to-have capability.

 The two basic functions of the `syslog-release` will be supported by the OpenTelemetry-based approach as follows:
 - blackbox -> [filelogreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver)